Welcome

 Key Term: voluntary conduct

-Behaviour over which the defendant consciously exercises control; criminal liability generally requires that the act or omission was voluntary.
+Behaviour over which the defendant consciously exercises control.
+Criminal liability ordinarily requires the act or omission to be voluntary.

 Omissions and Duties